mayu-live/framework/README.md

 HTTP/2 requires HTTPS to work, therefore in development mode, Mayu will use the [localhost](https://github.com/socketry/localhost) gem to generate a self-signed certificate for localhost.
+That gem comes with `mayu-build`.
+A production server that runs on `mayu-live` alone must either turn off `self_signed_cert` and let a proxy terminate TLS, or add the `localhost` gem to its Gemfile.

 Depending on your system/browser you might need to do one of the following: